Genus Paralieberkuehnia De Saedeleer 1934

 Diagnosis: Shell spherical to slightly ovoid, with distinct tubular neck, composed of an organic material, very fine granulated, without any embedded xenosomes; colorless to yellow-brown till dark-brown.
 Cytoplasm with an asymmetrical bundle of filopodia (peduncle or “Pseudopodienstiel”) which are granular (extrusomes), thin, usually straight, and are able to branch and anastomose, thus forming a network or reticulum.
 Nucleus relatively large, globular with a central nucleolus.
 One or two contractile vacuoles.

-Remarks: The designation of genus Lieberkuehnia is problematic.
-It was erected by De Saedeleer in 1934 for L. elegantula (Penard, 1904) which he made the type species.
+Remarks: The designation of genus Paralieberkuehnia is problematic.
+It was erected by De Saedeleer in 1934 for P. elegantula (Penard, 1904) which he made the type species.
 Penard describes his species based on the observation of three specimens from two different localities.
-The shell is as Penard writes "a perfect sphere" with a small tubular neck.
+The shell is as Penard writes “a perfect sphere” with a small tubular neck.
 De Saedeleer also found three similar specimens, however with an inner tubular structure.
 He states that Penard may have overlooked that structure.

 I found this species in Waidring, Austria, Belgium and at several locations in the Netherlands.